prabhatraghav/prabhatraghav/working-readme.md

 <div align="center">
  <h2 align="left" class="section-heading"> ☁️ Cloud Technologies </h2>
 </div>
-<p align="left">In the dynamic world of cloud computing, I have practiced extensively with leading cloud platforms to architect and design cloud infrastructure solutions.
+<p align="justify">In the dynamic world of cloud computing, I have practiced extensively with leading cloud platforms to architect and design cloud infrastructure solutions.
 Here is a glance at the cloud technologies I have most frequently utilized:</p>
 <div>
  <table>
   <tr>